mishakrpv/kafka-proxy-producer/README.md

   - `Metadata`: Additional metadata (optional).
 - **DownstreamMessage**: Defines the structure of the Kafka message that will be produced.
   - Use placeholders like `[FromRoute]`, `[FromBody]`, and `[FromHeader]` to dynamically map data from the HTTP request.
 - **UpstreamPathTemplate**: The URL path that the web server will listen to for incoming requests.
-You can use path parameters for dynamic routing like this `../{name}/...`.
+You can use path parameters for dynamic routing like this `.../{name}/...`.
 - **UpstreamHttpMethod**: An array of allowed HTTP methods for this route (e.g., `["Post", "Put"]`).

 ## Getting Started

-### Prerequisites

-- Docker
-- Kafka broker
-- Make

 ### Installation